istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Added** support for watching symlinked secrets in the Istio node agent.

-- **Added** CRL support in zTunnel.
-When ca-crl.pen file is provided via plugged-in CA, Istiod automatically distributes Certificate Revocation Lists to all participating namespaces in the cluster.
-This enhancement allows zTunnel to validate and reject revoked certificates, strengthening the security posture of service mesh deployments using plugged-in CAs.
+- **Added** CRL support in ztunnel.
+When a `ca-crl.pem` file is provided via plugged-in CA, Istiod automatically distributes Certificate Revocation Lists to all participating namespaces in the cluster.
+This enhancement allows ztunnel to validate and reject revoked certificates, strengthening the security posture of service mesh deployments using plugged-in CAs.
   ([Issue #58733](https://github.com/istio/istio/issues/58733))